doriguzzi/lucid-ddos/README.md

 The current LUCID's CNN is implemented in Python v3.8 with Keras and Tensorflow 2, while the traffic pre-processing tool is implemented in Python v3.8, Numpy and Pyshark.
 The original version, implemented with Tensorflow 1.13.1 and evaluated in the aforementioned paper, is available in branch *lucid-tensorflow-1.13.1*.

-Using LUCID requires the installation of a number of Python tools and libraries.
+LUCID requires the installation of a number of Python tools and libraries.
 This can be done by using the ```conda``` software environment (https://docs.conda.io/projects/conda/en/latest/).
 We suggest the installation of ```miniconda```, a light version of ```conda```. ```miniconda``` is available for MS Windows, MacOSX and Linux and can be installed by following the guidelines available at https://docs.conda.io/en/latest/miniconda.html#.

 In a Linux OS, execute the following command and follows the on-screen instructions: